GPS-synchronized products require you to install a view-of-the-sky antenna.

 CDMA-based network time servers acquire a UTC time sync from signals broadcast from a CDMA base station signal broadcasts.
 CDMA service in the United States is currently provided by T-Mobile (via Sprint merger) and Verizon.
 The Verizon signal is acquired via the North American Cellular (NAC) channel set and Sprint via the North American PCS (NAP) channel set.
 If a CDMA base station is operational for phone service or M2M communications, it will broadcast the time and sync signals required by EndRun's CDMA network time servers.
-The factory default channel set today is NAP due to the anticipated longevity advantage of Sprint's CDMA network .
+The factory default channel set today in EndRun products is NAP due to the anticipated longevity advantage of Sprint's CDMA network .